ethanwfang/Machine-Learning/CSDS340/clustering.md

 5.

 ### Hierarchical Clustering
 Hierarchical clustering algorithms group data points into clusters based on their similarity.
-Unlike other clustering methods like K-means, which requires a predefined number of clusters, hierarchical clustering buildsa hierarchy of clusteres and allows you to decide the number of clusteres at a later stage by cutting the dendrogram at a chosen level.
+Unlike other clustering methods like K-means, which requires a predefined number of clusters, hierarchical clustering builds a hierarchy of clusters and allows you to decide the number of clusters at a later stage by cutting the dendrogram at a chosen level.

 1. Agglomerative (Bottom-Up)
 - Starts with each data point as its own cluster
 - Iteratively merges the clsoest clusters based on a similarity or distance metric (e.g. Euclidean distance)
-- Stops when all points are merged into a single cluster or whena specified number of clusters is reached.
+- Stops when all points are merged into a single cluster or when a specified number of clusters is reached.

 2. Divisive (top-down)
 - starts with all data points in a single cluster